Architecture of Albania: Cities of Medieval Albania

 During the Middle Ages, a variety of architecture styles developed in the form of dwelling, defence, worship and engineering structures.

 When the Roman Empire divided into east and west, Albania remained under the Eastern Roman Empire.
 In behalf to that, the architecture was strongly influenced by the Byzantines.
 Many extensive churches and monasteries were built during that period mainly in the centre and south of the country.

 However, some inherited historic structures were damaged by invading Ottoman forces.
 In the 13th and 14th centuries, the consolidation of the Albanian feudal principalities gave rise to Varosha, or neighbourhoods outside city walls.
 Examples of such developments are the Arberesh principalities centred in Petrele, Kruje and Gjirokastra originating from the feudal castle.
 In the 15th century, close attention was given to protective structures such as the castle fortifications of Lezha, Petrela, Devoll, Butrint, and Shkodra.
 More reconstructions took place in strategic points such as the Castle of Elbasan, Preza, Tepelena, and Vlora, the latter being the most important on the coast.
 In the 18th and 19th centuries, the great Pashaliks of the period such as the Bushati Family, Ahmet Kurt Pasha, and Ali Pashe Tepelena reconstructed several fortifications such as the Castle of Shkodra, Berat, and Tepelena respectively.
-It is important to note that Ali Pashe Tepelena embarked on a major castle building campaign throughout Epirus.
+Ali Pashe Tepelena embarked on a major castle building campaign throughout Epirus.

 During the medieval period, mosques in Albania fell into two categories: those covered with a dome, and those with a roof covered hall.
 The latter were immediately adopted following the Ottoman invasion, by transforming the existing churches of Shkodra, Kruje, Berat, Elbasan and Kanina.
 For instance, the Lead Mosque built by Mustafa Pasha Bushati in Shkodra resembles a typical Istanbul mosque.

 On the other hand, Christian religious structures inherited many features from their palaeo-Christian predecessors.
 Between the 16th and 19th centuries, a series of small structures for Christian with simple layouts were built like the Voskopoja basilica, Ardenica Monastery, and Church of St. Nicholas in Voskopoja.
 The latter is one of the most valuable architectonic monuments in Albania.
 Its interior walls are covered with paintings by the renowned painter David Selenica, and by brothers Constantine and Athanasios Zografi.